Can I host a LIVE performance?

 - Stage Two – Performances for broadcast and recording purposes (adhering to social distancing guidelines)

-- Stage Three – Performances outdoors with an audience plus pilots for indoor performances with a limited distance audience from July 11.
+- Stage Three – Performances outdoors with an audience plus pilots for indoor performances with a limited distance audience.
 We will now also work with the sector to get small pilots started as soon as possible and will set out further details in due course.

 - Stage Four – Performances allowed indoors / outdoors (but with a limited distanced audience indoors)

 - Stage Five – Performances allowed indoors / outdoors (with a fuller audience indoors)

 Here are some useful resource links: